 Once again, I said he had his hands tied.

-There was only so much he could do in the little time he had to do it.
+It was only so much he could do in the little time he had to do it.

-President Trump was very I said it.
+President Trump was very, I said it.

-He's the most pro-black president of the president.
+He's the most pro-black president.

-So you talked specifically to Donald Trump about these issues and he didn't get it done because uh that's not the guy that I knew.
+So you talked specifically to Donald Trump about these issues and he didn't get it done because that's not the guy that I knew.

-Actually, the banking issue was on the table, which was the result, which the Platinum plan was an outgrowth of it.
+Actually, the banking issue was on the table, which was the result, which the platinum plan was an outgrowth of it.

 I tend to doubt it.

-No, Joe Biden, no, ain't good, no.
+No, Joe Biden, no, he ain't going to know.

 No.